tidepool-org/data-model/device-data/types/basal/scheduled.md

 > This field is **optional** when ingesting data through the jellyfish service but will no longer exist when ingesting data through the new platform APIs.

-[ingestion] An object representing the `basal` event just prior to this event.
+[ingestion] An object representing the `basal` event just prior to this event or, equivalently, just the string `id` of said object.

 [storage, client] This field does not appear, as it is only used in processing during ingestion and not stored.